Palm Island: Dubai's Worst Kept Secret

 In 2001, Palm Island Project did not officially exist!!
 It was a State Secret – almost.

 A Colleague’s decision to retire and return home after spending several years working in Dubai was not a secret!
 During that time he and “our Boss” became close friends so it was not surprising “our Boss” wanted to do something special for his friend’s farewell to Dubai.
 Invitations to “The Farewell” told Invitees to be at Mina Seyahi at 5pm on the day - and no later.
 All arrived on time to find a fleet of small boats awaiting their arrival.
 They were shepherded onto these boats in small groups.
-The boats set off, one by one, out of Mina Seyahi and towards the horizon with none of the Invitees being sure where they were going.
+The boats set off, one by one, out of Mina Seyahi and towards the horizon with right of the Invitees being sure where they were going.
 After some 45 minutes chugging across a flat calm sea, a small island came into view lit by floodlights.
 It was the first piece of Palm Island to appear above sea level.
 Closer we could see the “island” was small, perhaps the size of a tennis court.
 A temporary landing jetty had been built so each boat went alongside and landed its passengers.

 Once ashore on this tiny new piece of Dubai we saw not barren rock but an area with Arab Tents, dining tables laid out with white tablecloths and candelabra, a bar and immaculately dressed waiters ready to serve the guests.
 All these amenities had been brought by small boats to this new island during the course of the day in preparation for this unique event.
 Guests were served drinks then dinner – prepared food had been brought from ashore – others food was cooked on barbeques shipped out to the island.
 After dinner guests relaxed in soft chairs set inside the tents and looked shorewards to Dubai's glowing Skyline until it was time to reboard the small boats and return to Mina Seyahi.

 A magical evening, not to be forgotten and never to be repeated.